ls1intum/Artemis/docs/user/exams/instructors_guide.rst

 - Test runs are designed to offer the instructors confidence that the :ref:`exam conduction <exam_conduction>` will run smoothly.
 They allow you to experience the exam from the student’s perspective.
 A test run is distinct from a :ref:`student exam <student_exams>` and is not taken into consideration during the calculation of the exam scores.
 - You can manage your test runs from the *Test Run* page.
-- To create a new test run you can press ``Create a Test Run``.
+- To create a new test run you can press |create_test_run|.
 This will open a modal where you can select an exercise for each :ref:`exercise group <exercise_groups>`.
 You can also set the ``working time``.
 A test run will have as many exercises, as there are :ref:`exercise groups <exercise_groups>`.
 It does not take the ``number of exercises`` set in the exam configuration under consideration.

     .. note::
         Exercise groups with no exercises are ignored.